 - Bake the mac and cheese for 23 - 25 minutes until it's bubbling and the topping is golden brown.

 - Remove from the oven and allow to sit for 5 - 10 minutes.
-Just before serving, sprinkle with a bit more truffle salt and a small drizzle of oil – truffles can lose some of their flavor when cooked!
+Serve immediately and sprinkle with a bit more truffle salt if you want!